-Floating Myths was part of Regional Arts Victoria’s ‘Such Fertile Ground’ – a project celebrating regional Victoria’s cultural achievements in 100 years from Federation.
-Each of the 12 towns and regions involved created large scale images based on endemic, culturally important stories and materials.
+For this statewide community project each of the twelve participating towns and regions created large scale images based on endemic, culturally important stories and materials.
 These images were aerially photographed and presented in a postcard extending the image and the memories of the work and also promoting the image and the region.
 Fourteen regional artists worked with their communities in devising and constructing a piece of contemporary art on such a large scale!

-The image was based on…
+The Floating Myths image was based on: